kuvivek/drivingTheoryInGermany/README.md

 318. What can give rise to particularly dangerous situations where several lanes turn off?
 ✅ Changing lanes while performing the turn
-❌Keeping exactly to your lane
+❌ Keeping exactly to your lane
 ✅ Driving too fast
 **Comment**: Drive very carefully when turning into multiple lanes.
-Dangerous situations often arise due to speeding and changing lanes while turning.
+Dangerous situations often arise due to speeding and changing
+lanes while turning.

 319. To whom must you pay particularly close attention in this situation?
 To the
-❌white truck
+❌ white truck
-❌red car
+❌ red car
 ✅ cyclist
 **Comment**: Be careful when overtaking: You just saw a danger sign warning of bicycle traffic coming from the left and right.
 Where is the cyclist?
 Does the cycle path over there cross the road?
 Better stay alert!
 TIP: Watch the movie again and pay attention to the danger sign!

 320. When overtaking several trucks, you are faced with this situation.
 What should you do now?
-(You are in the left overtaking side of the road, wherein
-oncoming traffic can come.
-Also there is a bend which need to noticed in the picture, often ignored by novice people.)
+(You are in the left overtaking side of the road, wherein oncoming traffic can come.
+Also there is a bend which need to noticed in the picture, often ignored by ignored by novice people.)
 ✅ I abort the overtaking manoeuvre
 ✅ After pulling back into lane, I again establish an adequate safety distance
-❌I continue overtaking quickly and pull back into lane in front of the red truck
+❌ I continue overtaking quickly and pull back into lane in front of the red truck
 **Comment**: Overtaking before a bend is very risky.
 Oncoming traffic is visible far too late: stop overtaking in this situation.
-Get back into
-the right-hand lane and keep a sufficient distance from the vehicle in front.
+Get back into the right-hand lane and keep a sufficient distance from the vehicle in front.

 321. What should you do in this situation?
 (You drive in a lane wherein only one vehicle can pass and other side car came.
 You have sufficient place on the right parking area.
 And you can reach before the opposite car could reach there.)
 I move
 ✅ into the gap to allow the oncoming vehicle to drive past
-❌backwards, because the oncoming vehicle has right of way
+❌ backwards, because the oncoming vehicle has right of way
-❌onwards, because the oncoming vehicle has to reverse
+❌ onwards, because the oncoming vehicle has to reverse
-**Comment**:  If vehicles approach each other in a narrow space, the person who has the opportunity to do so must give way, e.g. a parking space in the
+**Comment**: If vehicles approach each other in a narrow space, the person who has the opportunity to do so must give way, e.g.
-direction of travel: I give way and wait until the oncoming vehicle has passed.
+a parking space in the direction of travel: I give way and wait until the oncoming vehicle has passed.

 322. Why do you have to continue to brake?
 Because of the
-❌cyclist
+❌ cyclist
 ✅ blue truck
 ✅ refuse truck
 **Comment**:  A turning truck can become a large-scale visual obstacle and impair both the view ahead and the view to the side.
-Only those who look closely
-will recognize the garbage truck approaching from the right.
-TIP: Watch the movie again and watch out for movement from the right!
+Only those who look closely will recognize the garbage truck approaching from the right.
+TIP: Watch the movie again and watch
+out for movement from the right!

 323. When may a tram be overtaken on the left?
 ✅ When the rails run too far to the right
-❌When the roadway (not a one-way street) to the right of the tram is blocked by other vehicles
+❌ When the roadway (not a one-way street) to the right of the tram is blocked by other vehicles
 ✅ In one-way streets
 **Comment**:  In one-way streets or where the rails are too far to the right, you may overtake a streetcar on the left.
-If the rails are in the middle of the
+If the
-road, you may only overtake a streetcar on the right.
+rails are in the middle of the road, you may only overtake a streetcar on the right.

 324. You want to turn left.
 What difficulties could arise here?
 ✅ Misunderstandings with oncoming traffic turning left
 ✅ Traffic turning left can come dangerously close
 ✅ Visibility restrictions caused by oncoming vehicles
 **Comment**:  Left turners usually have to turn in front of each other.
 This can make things tight.
-Dangerous misunderstandings can also occur
+Dangerous misunderstandings
-if one driver wants to turn in front and the other behind: if necessary, use hand signals to communicate.
-Be aware that the other driver
+can also occur if one driver wants to turn in front and the other behind: if necessary, use hand signals to communicate.
+Be aware
-may obscure your view of other vehicles in oncoming traffic.
+that the other driver may obscure your view of other vehicles in oncoming traffic.

 326. Why are you not allowed to overtake now?
 Because of the
-❌blue car
+❌ blue car
 ✅ layout of the road
 ✅ motorbike
 **Comment**:  Not everywhere can I overtake slower vehicles without worrying.
-For example, if I want to overtake a bicycle on a country road with
-an unclear road layout (bend): only with sufficient side clearance, because cyclists can swing back and forth while riding ❌and only if nobody
-is coming towards me.
+For example, if I want to overtake a bicycle on a country road with an unclear road layout (bend): only with sufficient side clearance, because cyclists can swing back and forth while riding - and only if nobody is coming towards me.
 Vehicles far behind me are not decisive here.
 TIP: Watch the movie again and watch out for oncoming vehicles (motorcycles!)!

 327. Two vehicles approach one another at an intersection.
 Both vehicles want to turn left.
-What must both drivers do in the normal case?
+What must both drivers do in the
+normal case?
 They must
 ✅ turn in front of one another
-❌communicate with one another to agree the mode of turning
+❌ communicate with one another to agree the mode of turning
-❌turn behind one another
+❌ turn behind one another
 **Comment**:  As a rule, drivers turning left oncoming traffic must turn in front of each other.
-I must also bear in mind that oncoming traffic can
-obscure the view of people driving straight ahead behind them.
+I must also bear in mind that oncoming traffic can obscure the view of people driving straight ahead behind them.

 328. In which cases must you abandon overtaking?
 ✅ When the road user being overtaken suddenly accelerates
-❌When the road user being overtaken considerably reduces his speed
+❌ When the road user being overtaken considerably reduces his speed
 ✅ When there is danger from unexpected oncoming traffic
-**Comment**:  An overtaking maneuver must be aborted if the person being overtaken suddenly accelerates because the overtaking distance is dangerously
+**Comment**:  An overtaking maneuver must be aborted if the person being overtaken suddenly accelerates because the overtaking
-extended.
-In addition, unexpected oncoming traffic can create a hazard that must lead to the overtaking maneuver being aborted.
+distance is dangerously extended.
+In addition, unexpected oncoming traffic can create a hazard that must lead to the overtaking
+maneuver being aborted.

 329. Why are you required to stop now?
-❌Because of the white car
+❌ Because of the white car
 ✅ Because of the tram
-❌Because of the cyclist
+❌ Because of the cyclist
 **Comment**:  I am on a priority road.
 That's why the white car on my right has to wait for me.
-But the oncoming streetcar is turning left in front of
+But the oncoming streetcar is
-me: I have to stop and let it pass.
+turning left in front of me: I have to stop and let it pass.
 TIP: Watch the movie again and pay attention to traffic signs!

 330. You want to turn right at the junction.
 What is the right thing to do?![img](https://schueler.click-learn.info/BilderV2/AB_1_1_07_019_1.jpg)
 ✅ I change lanes as early as possible
-❌I may only cross over the cycle lane at walking speed
+❌ I may only cross over the cycle lane at walking speed
 ✅ I may not impede cyclists in the cycle lane
 **Comment**:  A protective lane for cycle traffic, here as a cycle path between two lanes: If I want to turn right at the next junction,
 I have to use a double gap.
 That's why it's best to change lanes as early as possible, so I have a reserve.
 I drive at the permitted